-BARDA has notified us that we can anticipate, in 2015, an audit of our 2014 costs related to the partial termination for convenience of the SparVax[®] contract.
+BARDA has started an audit of our 2014 costs related to the partial termination for convenience of the SparVax $^{\otimes}$ contract.
 While we do not currently believe the results of this audit will have an adverse effect on the Company, we cannot provide assurances that it will not have such an effect.
 The Company has billed and recognized revenue using the provisional rates as defined in the contract.
 While the actual rates for 2014 which reflect the actual costs incurred by us, have been higher than the provisional rates, we have no assurance on either the amount of additional funds we may receive as a result of these higher rates or the amount of time it may take to recover these funds.
 The amount of any such funds is determined as a result of future audits by BARDA.

-On September 9, 2014, we entered into a contract with NIAID for the development of a next generation lyophilized anthrax vaccine based on the Company's proprietary technology platform which contributes the rPA bulk drug substance that is used in the liquid SparVax[®] formulation.
-Under this agreement, we recognized approximately \$1.1 million and \$2.1 million in revenue for the three and six months ended June 30, 2015, respectively.
-This revenue was recognized in relation to the successful completion of two lyophilized anthrax vaccine candidates which utilize the same rPA bulk drug substance that is used in the liquid SparVax[®] product.
+On September 9, 2014, we entered into a contract with NIAID for the development of a next generation lyophilized anthrax vaccine based on the Company's proprietary technology platform which contributes the rPA bulk drug substance that is used in the liquid SparVax® formulation.
+On September 10, 2015, NIAID exercised the first option under this agreement.
+The option provides additional funding of approximately \$2.3 million and an extension of the period of performance through September 30, 2016.
+During the three and nine months ended September 30, 2015, we recognized approximately \$1.2 million and \$3.3 million in revenue, respectively.
+We recognized milestone revenue of approximately \$0.2 million in fixed fee during the three months ended September 30, 2015, relating to the successful completion of the manufacturing of two lyophilized anthrax vaccine candidates which utilize the same rPA bulk drug substance that is used in the liquid SparVax® product.

-· Our contract with Chemical Biological Medical Systems ("CBMS"), for our second generation rBChE bioscavenger ended on September 8, 2014.
+Our contract with Chemical Biological Medical Systems ("CBMS"), for our second generation rBChE bioscavenger ended on September 8, 2014.
 We do not foresee any additional funding for this program and expect that revenues from this program in the future will be minimal.
-Revenue in support of contract activities was \$0.3 million and \$0.5 million for the three and six months ended June 30, 2014, respectively.
+Revenue in support of contract activities for the nine months ended September 30, 2014 was \$0.5 million.